yaice-rx/yaice_core/Etcd/Documentation/op-guide/runtime-reconf-design.md

 Read on to learn about the design of etcd's runtime reconfiguration commands and how we tackled these problems.

-## Two phase config changes keep the cluster safe
+## Two phase Config changes keep the cluster safe

 In etcd, every runtime reconfiguration has to go through [two phases][add-member] for safety reasons.
 For example, to add a member, first inform the cluster of the new configuration and then start the new member.